Skip to content

 To be quite honest with you, I’m regularly self-conscious about my leg size but I’m working on it (hey, we all have our things, right?).
 When tackling leg day, I’ve learned to be strategic with my exercise selection to get the most out of my sessions.

-In this article, I’m going to share six of my favorite quad-blasting leg exercises for lifters with long legs.
-If you have long legs, hopefully, this article can give you nice options to start using for your workouts.
+If you have long legs, hopefully, this article can give you some nice quad-building options to start using for your workouts.

 1. Quad-Biased Walking Lunge